stanfordnlp/CoreNLP/_pages/coref.md

 If you would like to run our system on the CoNLL eval data

-1. First get CoNLL scoring script from [here](http://conll.cemantix.org/2012/software.html)
+1. First get the CoNLL scoring script from [here](http://conll.cemantix.org/2012/software.html)

 2. Set up scorer.pl on your machine